Birational contraction of genus two tails in the moduli space of genus four curves I

-where $\pi : \mcl C \to Hilb$ is the universal curve.
+where $\pi : \mcl C \to \bar J$ is the universal curve and $\sigma : \bar J \to \mathcal C$, the universal section.
 Here, the balancing factor $2m^2/3$ was chosen so that the GIT quotient space parametrizes exactly the pointed curves that we desire.
-Such a balancing factor was employed in \cite{BS} and \cite{Swin}, and for $\nu$-canonical pointed curves, it turns out that $\nu m^2/ (2\nu -1)$ works.\footnote{ We learned of this from Dave Swinarski, and gratefully acknowledge his help. } We say that $(C,p)$ is {\it Hilbert (semi)stable} if the corresponding point in $\bar J$ is GIT (semi)stable with respect to the standard $SL_{N+1}$ action and $\mcl L_m$ for all $m \gg 0$.
+Such a balancing factor was employed in \cite{BS} and \cite{Swin}, and for $\nu$-log-canonical pointed curves, it turns out that $\nu m^2/ (2\nu -1)$ works.
+We say that $(C,p)$ is {\it Hilbert $($semi$)$stable} if the corresponding point in $\bar J$ is GIT (semi)stable with respect to the standard $SL_{N+1}$ action and $\mcl L_m$ for all $m \gg 0$.

-\begin{theorem} A bicanonical pointed curve $(C, p)$ of genus two is Hilbert stable if it is {\it h-stable} i.e. it satisfies the following properties: \begin{enumerate} \item $C$ has nodes, ordinary cusps and tacnodes as singularity; \item A rational component of $C$ has $\ge 3$ special points counting multiplicity; \item $C$ does not have a subcurve of genus one. \item $p$ is a smooth point. \end{enumerate} \end{theorem} Since these have finite automorphisms, there is no strictly semistable point and the quotient space $\bar M_{2,1}^{hs}$ has finite quotient singularities.
-Consequently the corresponding moduli stack is Deligne-Mumford.
-As in the case of $\bar{\mathcal M}_4$, we have the morphism
+\begin{theorem} A bi-log-canonical pointed curve $(C, p)$ of genus two is Hilbert stable if and only if it is {\it h-stable} i.e. it satisfies the following properties: \begin{enumerate} \item $C$ has nodes, ordinary cusps and tacnodes as singularity; \item A rational component of $C$ has $\ge 3$ special points counting multiplicity; \item $C$ does not have a subcurve of genus one. \item $p$ is a smooth point. \end{enumerate} Here, special points mean singular points or marked points. \end{theorem} We will prove this theorem in \S\ref{S:pointed-hs}.
+We shall let $\M_{2,1}^{hs}$ denote the moduli space of Hilbert stable bi-log canonical pointed curves.